What are the best online guitar lessons in 2025? I review guitar gear for a living and these are my favourite lessons platforms

 ❌ You're a big pop music fan: Whilst Guitar Tricks covers a lot of different styles, there are precious few popular pop artists available at the moment.

-It has to be said though, that Guitar Tricks is showing its age compared to many other sites.
+I do have to say though, Guitar Tricks is showing its age compared to many other sites.
 While it’s one thing to look a little plain, Guitar Tricks won’t be winning any awards in UX either.
 Whether it’s because they have so much content available they just can’t find an agreeable way to present it all, or they’re simply overdue a major redesign, the interface is definitely the biggest setback here.
 That’s not to say it’s not workable or that it has any serious issues though.
 The content alone is worth the price of entry, but there are certainly cleaner, clearer user experiences out there.

-For added peace of mind, Guitar Tricks offers a 60-day money back guarantee, so if you're not completely satisfied with the service in your first couple of months and you request a refund before your 60 days are up, you will get your money back.
+I like that for added peace of mind, Guitar Tricks offers a 60-day money-back guarantee, so if you're not completely satisfied with the service in your first couple of months and you request a refund before your 60 days are up, you will get your money back.

 3. TrueFire guitar lessons